BobGlicksman/OpenSourceController/read_me.txt

 This repository contains files for the Open Source Controller, release package 1.1.
+NOTE: This project requires Arduino IDE version 022.
+The included libraries do not work with Arduino 1.x!
 The repository contains the following folders and their contents:

 - Documentation: